Diakite, Huff lead No. 7 Virginia past Maine, 46-26

 Maine: In his second season as coach, Richard Barron has an exceedingly young team and an ambitious opening schedule that has already included Washington and takes the Black Bears to UConn on Sunday.
 Ten players on the roster are freshmen, redshirt freshmen or redshirt sophomores.

-Virginia: After scoring 19 points against Arizona State in the championship game of the Air Force Reserve Tip-off Tournament and seeming ready to give Virginia’s struggling offense a lift, freshman Casey Morsell went cold again at John Paul Jones Arena, finishing 1 of 8 from the field.
+Virginia: After scoring 19 points against Arizona State in the championship game of the Air Force Reserve Tip-off Tournament, freshman Casey Morsell seemed ready to give Virginia’s struggling offense a lift.
+But Morsell went cold again at John Paul Jones Arena, finishing 1 of 8 from the field.

 UP NEXT